If you have resident- or admission-related questions not answered here, call us at 310-796-6625 extension 2 or use our Ask Us page.

 Please call our admissions team at 310-796-6625, ext.
 2, for more information.

 Where is Caring House located?

 We’re at 2842 El Dorado Street in Torrance, California.
 That’s in the City Hall and Madrona neighborhoods.
 Location and parking details.

 Absolutely.
 We encourage potential residents and family members to come for a tour.
 With advance notice we can readily make it happen.
 See our Arrange a Tour page to get started.

 We have two videos.
 One gives a brief look at the house and neighborhood.
 In the other, family members of past Caring House residents share their thoughts about the Caring House experience.
 View videos . . .

 Is Caring House religious-affiliated?

-No. We welcome and honor people from culturally and spiritually diverse backgrounds and traditions.
+No. We welcome and honor people from all cultures, spiritual backgrounds and traditions.
 And we welcome men and women without regard to race, ethnicity, national origin, religious beliefs, sexual orientation, age or and gender as long as they meet the admission criteria.